 Crowns & Bridges

-Dental Crowns are generally put in to:
+Dental Crowns are generally placed to:

 2. Cover a disproportionately ill-shaped tooth.

-The procedure of obtaining a Dental Bridge:
+The procedure to obtain Dental Bridge:

 2. Teeth impressions, required when crowns and bridges are made in a dental laboratory.